 Graduate of Christ for the Nations Institute Mexico City with degree in Biblical Studies and Missions.
 After completing my Biblical Studies I served as a missionary in Argentina and worked with street children.
 I returned from Argentina to finish my Missions certification.
 Upon completing all of my studies, I went to the Philippines where I served as a missionary alongside Family Circus, a ministry reaching the children and youth of Davao City.

-I have been married for nine years and have two children that God has given me the privilege to homeschool.
-My husband and I were children’s pastors at Grove Christian Center for three years.
-The past two years I have taught elementary Spanish, Spanish I and II at WEST.
+I have been married for twelve years and have three children that God has given me the privilege to homeschool.
+My husband and I were children’s pastors at Grove Christian Center for four years.
+The past four years I have taught elementary Spanish, Spanish I and II at WEST.
 It has been a blessing to get to know my students and build relationships with many families.
 I’m also a private tutor for students that want to present the Spanish CLEP test.